pakt-digital/FocusPointBundle/README.md

 ## Usage

 ### Image entity
-Implement `ImageInterface` in the entity you use for your images.
+Implement `ImageInterface` in the entity you use for your images
 ```php
 use PaktDigital\FocusPointBundle\Entity\ImageInterface;